homeymusic/mami.codi.R/man/thoughts/Gabor.md

 ================

-The dimensions of Heisenberg’s Uncertainty Principle (HUP) are a purely spatial dimension, position (s) measured in meters, and a spatio-temporal mass dimension, momentum (p) measured in kg \* m / s.
+The dimensions of Heisenberg’s Uncertainty Principle (HUP) are a purely period dimension, position (s) measured in meters, and a spatio-frequency mass dimension, momentum (p) measured in kg \* m / s.

-The dimensions of Gabor’s application of HUP to signal analysis are a temporal dimension, time of the signal (t) measured in seconds, and another temporal dimension, frequency of the signal (f), measured in 1 / seconds.
+The dimensions of Gabor’s application of HUP to signal analysis are a frequency dimension, time of the signal (t) measured in seconds, and another frequency dimension, frequency of the signal (f), measured in 1 / seconds.

 The dimensions of MaMi.CoDis application of HUP to signal analysis are a
-spatial dimension, wavelength (l) measured in meters, and a temporal dimension, frequency (f) measured in 1 / seconds.
+period dimension, wavelength (l) measured in meters, and a frequency dimension, frequency (f) measured in 1 / seconds.

 Do sound waves have mass?
 [Sound Waves Carry